Dealing With Fruit Tree Pests and Diseases

 The more insidious pests are the smaller ones.
 Treatment depends on which pest you will need to control.
 The best single preventive we have found for this part of northern coastal California is Spinosad, a bacteria (Saccharopolyspora spinosa) which affects the insect's nervous system after they ingest it.
 It is sprayed on the leaves and can be used to control fruit flies, caterpillars, leafminers, thrips, sawflies, spider mites, ants, and leaf beetle larvae.
 It will not harm sucking insects such as most predatory mites, ladybugs, or lacewings.
 Do not apply to areas where bees are actively foraging since it is very toxic to them while the material is in liquid form.
 It will not harm bees after it dries.
 Follow the directions on the label.

 Spinosad is a soil bacteria which was first discovered underneath an abandoned rum distillery in the Caribbean.
 It's use is not limited to fruiting trees, it can also be used to control garden pests on plants such as squash, cabbage, beans, even ornamental plants such as roses.
+Apply it to the entire plant.
 It is fast-acting and odorless, non-toxic to humans and pets and can be used right up until the harvest.
 It kills caterpillars, so avoid using this product if you are trying to attract butterflies to your garden.

 The most prevalent plant disease problems in this part of Northern California are scab, leaf blight, mold, mildew, rust and bacterial spot.
 The best single preventive treatment we have used is Serenade, another strain of bacteria (Bacillus subtilis) which forms a protective coating around all parts of the tree, discouraging the establishment of fungi.
 This product is available as a concentrate or as a ready-to-use form.
 Start applying this at the first sign of foliage and continue as needed.
 Follow the instructions on the label.
 Buy only what you need, the product is a living entity and has a definite shelf life.